obonaventure/mmtp-book/_sources/quic.rst.txt

    }

-The main benefit of these ``0-RTT`` packets is that the client can immediately send encrypted data when sending its ``Initial`` packet.
-This is illustrated in :numref:`fig-quic-handshake-Ortt` where the encrypted frames are shown in italics.
-Note that some of these encrypted frames can span several packets. ``0-RTT`` packets are only sent by the QUIC client since the server can send encrypted data immediately after having sent its ``Handshake`` frames.
+The main benefit of these ``0-RTT`` packets is that the client can immediately send encrypted data while sending its ``Initial`` packet.
+This is illustrated in :numref:`fig-quic-handshake-Ortt` where the frames encrypted with the 0-RTT keys are shown in italics.
+Note that some of these frames can span several packets. ``0-RTT`` packets are only sent by the QUIC client since the server can send encrypted data immediately after having sent its ``Handshake`` frames.
+As explained earlier, the Initial packets are also encrypted but using keys derived from the connection identifiers.

 .. _fig-quic-handshake-Ortt:
 .. tikz:: Simplified QUIC Handshake with 0-RTT data